 According to an article written by the Harvard Medical School, “Mindfulness meditation can help ease psychological stresses like anxiety, depression, and pain.”

 Well…if Harvard said it worked, I better try it.
 So, I gave it a shot using the free 10-day trial from Headspace.
 And the results have been amazing.
-I started to feel calmer and had more clarity of my thoughts and emotions after five days.
+I started to feel calmer and had more clarity in my thoughts and emotions after five days.
 However, It took me several months to make this a recurring habit, but now that it is a staple in my morning routine, the benefits have been less anxiety, more clarity in business decisions, and overall increased happiness.

 I have furthered my exploration into mindfulness and meditation and it has brought so much more depth and healing into my life.
 By being present to the moment you start to wake up to how much chatter you have going on in your head on a day-to-day basis.